NOIST1611/KRNL/v0.1.0/documentation/drivers/RealityChipDriver.md

 ---

-# 🌐 RealityChipDriver Reference
+# RealityChipDriver Reference

 The **RealityChipDriver** is the gateway between the virtual KRNL environment and the host system.
-It provides high-level methods for resource monitoring (CPU/RAM), advanced file I/O, and real-world time synchronization.

 ---

-## 📥 Accessing the Driver
+## Accessing the Driver

 ```lua
 local KRNL = require("/KRNL/OS")